dtes/rag-support-assistant/README.md

 On first launch:
 - Weaviate will start and create the schema
+- Ollama will download Llama 3.2 3B model (~2GB, may take a few minutes)
 - Local embedding model (all-MiniLM-L6-v2) will be downloaded automatically
 - Backend will automatically load all .md files from the `data/` folder
 - Documentation will be split into chunks and indexed using local embeddings